Can premium instant coffee really hold its own against freshly brewed coffee?

 The takeaway scoop: instant coffee might have a less developed flavour to ground coffee, but it is a quick and cheap solution to quelling your thirst for coffee.
 We recommend keeping a jar of both in the cupboard, meaning you have the option to choose depending on the circumstances.
 Why not take a look at our coffee selection?
 You can choose from five ethically-sourced coffee blends to find the one that you love.
 And, our Podster coffee machine makes whipping up a freshly-brewed mug of java as easy as instant – just press a button and let it do the work for you!

 If you’re not rushing off somewhere first thing, make sure you take the time to sit down and enjoy your coffee.
-Having something to nibble on on the side can also bring out more nuanced notes in your coffee, and we’re not just talking about biscuits.
+Having something to nibble on the side can also bring out more nuanced notes in your coffee, and we’re not just talking about biscuits.

 Chocolate and coffee go together like a match made in heaven.
-You may think that we’re being biased, but we promise the developed flavours of cocoa bring out the nuanced notes of coffee.
+You may think that we’re being biased, but we promise the developed flavours of cocoa to bring out the nuanced notes of coffee.
 Keep a square or two by the side of your mug to nibble on between sips.